Safeguarding & Child Protection at Sir Francis Hill

 - The Acceptable Use Policy and Code of Conduct for Parents

-The Designated Safeguarding Lead Teacher is Miss Bibby and our deputy safeguarding officers are Mrs Dennis, Mrs Revill, Mr Nichols, Mrs Garner and Mrs Scally.
+The Designated Safeguarding Lead Teacher is Miss Caroline Bibby and our deputy safeguarding officers are Mrs Dennis, Mr Fish-Clark, Mrs Revill and Mrs Smith.
 All adults who work in school have a responsibility to read, understand and adhere to the Child Protection & Safeguarding policy and related documents, including Keeping Children Safe in Education.
 All adults have access to all relevant documentation in the Staff Room.

-IF YOU HAVE ANY CONCERNS ABOUT ANY OF THE CHILDREN IN OUR CARE, PLEASE CONTACT MISS BIBBY, MRS DENNIS, MRS REVILL, MR NICHOLS, MRS GARNER OR MRS SCALLY TO REPORT THESE CONCERNS IMMEDIATELY.
+IF YOU HAVE ANY CONCERNS ABOUT ANY OF THE CHILDREN IN OUR CARE, PLEASE CONTACT MISS BIBBY, MRS DENNIS, MR FISH-CLARK, MRS REVILL OR MRS SMITH TO REPORT THESE CONCERNS IMMEDIATELY.
 ALTERNATIVELY, YOU MAY COMPLETE THE CONTACT FORM BELOW.

 ALTERNATIVELY, YOU CAN CALL CHILDREN'S SERVICES YOURSELF ON 01522 782111 OR THE POLICE ON 101 IF YOU FEEL A CRIME HAS BEEN COMMITTED TOWARDS A CHILD.